 This was the impetus behind the historic gathering in September 2015, when 193 UN member states adopted the 2030 Agenda for Sustainable Development.

 The Sustainable Development Goals (SDGs) promote dignity, people, planet, prosperity, peace, and partnership, and represent the most ambitious effort humanity has ever undertaken.
 While these goals are ambitious, we need only to look at how far we’ve come, and the people who are already working hard to create a better world, to see that positive change is possible.

-Through my work at EWB, I’ve been privileged work with and support some amazing entrepreneurs – like Rita and Peris, the founders of FarmDrive.
-FarmDrive is a social enterprise that is improving access to loans for small-scale farmers, who are then able to expand their businesses, create more local jobs, and grow more food for their communities.
+Let me give you an example.
+I’ve been privileged to work with and support some amazing entrepreneurs – like Rita and Peris, the founders of FarmDrive.
+They launched FarmDrive as a social enterprise, Their aim is to improve access to loans for small-scale farmers who are largely excluded from financial systems, and allow them to expand their businesses, create more local jobs, and grow more food for their communities.

-In a world where political leaders seem fixated on petty differences and are increasingly retreating from our global commitments, it is all the more important for us to raise our voices for what matters more than anything else: the world we leave for future generations.
+In a world where political leaders seem fixated on petty differences and are increasingly retreating from our global commitments, your commitment now is all the more important.
+We must raise our voices for what matters more than anything else: the world we leave for future generations.

 What sort of a world do you want your children, grandchildren, nieces and nephews to inherit?

 I show my support for Hello 2030 because I believe Canada – and Canadians – can do more, and I stand to champion our collective commitment to the SDGs.

 Together, we can, and will, create a better world.